 The Otago Community Trust is a philanthropic organisation which applies its Trust funds for charitable and other purposes which are of benefit to the community.
 We provide grants to not-for-profit community groups and projects that make a positive contribution to Otago communities.

-The Trust provides donations across the diverse sectors of art & culture, heritage, environment, education, sport and recreation and community welfare.
-These donations support important and innovative projects that provide improved standards of living, safety, health and welfare.
+The Trust provides donations across the diverse sectors of art & culture, heritage & environment, education, sport and recreation and community.
+These grants support important and innovative projects that provide improved standards of living, safety, health and welfare.
 Since its beginning, the Trust has distributed in excess of $158 million across the community.

 To ensure that Otago communities are strong, vibrant and caring of our people, heritage, environment and future.

 To achieve our vision, we will: Responsibly manage and wisely share Trust resources.